Serious injury caused by the negligence of others

 Unexpected loss of a loved one

-Over the last 30 years I have represented the families and loved ones of individuals who have been killed through the negligence of others.
+For over 30 years I have represented the families and loved ones of individuals who have been killed through the negligence of others.
 Although most of the cases originated in Missouri or Kansas, I have been involved in cases from many other states.
-I have handled wrongful death cases resulting from car and truck wrecks, rail crossing collisions, airplane crashes, fires and explosions, industrial mishaps, and dangerous products,
+I have handled wrongful death cases resulting from car and truck wrecks, rail crossing collisions, airplane crashes, fires and explosions, industrial mishaps, medical negligence, and dangerous products,

 In addition to imposing a time deadline for how long you have to file a claim, wrongful death statutes also specify those who may bring the claim and those who are entitled to recover damages as a result of the death.

 If you would like assistance in evaluating a potential claim for the loss or a relative or loved one,please contact me.at your earliest convenience.
 Cases are handled on a contingency fee basis, meaning if there is no recovery there is no fee.

 Injury as a result of inappropriate medical care

 I have handled medical negligence cases in both Missouri and Kansas including cases involving birth injury, stroke , heart attack, medication errors and numerous cases involving failures to diagnose and/or treat a wide variety of medical conditions.